Trump makes video appearance in New York criminal case, trial date tentatively set for late March

-NEW YORK (AP) — Donald Trump made a video appearance in a New York courtroom on Tuesday where the judge tentatively scheduled the former president's trial for March 25, a date that would fall in the heat of the presidential primary season.
+NEW YORK (AP) — Donald Trump threw up his hands in frustration Tuesday as a judge scheduled his criminal trial for March 25, putting the former president and current candidate in a Manhattan courtroom in the heat of next year’s presidential primary season.

+Trump, appearing by video conference at a pretrial hearing in the hush-money case, glowered at the camera as New York Judge Juan Manuel Merchan advised him to cancel all other obligations for the duration of the trial, which could last for several weeks.

+Trump, wearing a blue suit against a backdrop of American flags at his Florida estate, then turned to a lawyer by his side — their brief discussion inaudible on the video feed — before sitting with his arms folded for the remainder of the hearing.

-Trump had pleaded not guilty last month to the charges in the criminal case.
+Trump had pleaded not guilty last month to 34 felony counts of falsifying business records at his family company, the Trump Organization.

+Trump has made the New York case and the long list of other investigations he faces central to his campaign to reclaim the White House, portraying himself as the victim of a coordinated effort to sully his chances.
+Trump often discusses the cases at his rallies and in other speeches, and has repeatedly attacked prosecutors and judges by name.

-At Tuesday's hearing, Manhattan Judge Juan Merchan reviewed an order barring Trump from publicly disseminating certain evidence turned over by prosecutors.
+At Tuesday's hearing, Merchan reviewed an order barring Trump from publicly disseminating certain evidence turned over by prosecutors.

 Trump was spared a personal appearance at the courthouse, avoiding the mammoth security and logistical challenges that accompanied his arraignment last month.
 Instead, the Republican was connected by video conference, with his face beamed onto courtroom TV monitors.